jaccomoc/jactl/docs/docs/integration-guide/adding-new-functions.md

      .register();
 ```

-The `param("base", 10)` means that if no parameter is supplied it will be automatically filled in with `10`.
+The call `param("base", 10)` means that if no parameter is supplied it will be automatically filled in with `10`.

 ## Exception Handling